 A Global Health Insurance Plan

-If you’re working remotely as a self-employed individual and like to change your work location often, a Global Health Insurance plan with Insured Nomads could be a great option for you.
+If you’re working remotely as a self-employed individual and work remotely, like to change your work location, then consider the Connect plan with Insured Nomads could be a great option for you.
 You will be covered for emergencies and have access to mental health resources, inpatient and outpatient care, prescription coverage, and more.